jeffpar/pcjs.v1/disks/pc/os2/ibm/1.0/README.md

 	87294

 The 5-digit number indicates the day the files were built.
-The first 2 digits are the year (87) and the 3 remaining digits are the day of the year (294 or October 21).
+The first 2 digits (87) are the year and the 3 remaining digits (294) are the day of the year (October 21).

 Directory listings of the four 1.44Mb distribution diskettes are provided below.